Finance Team

 No. The HOA takes responsibility for damage caused by tractor operators who are plowing snow or doing other work for the benefit of the community.
 Our HOA insurance policy covers personal property damage and personal injury in these situations.

-Note that if the community member is being paid for HOA related work (not being done on a voluntary basis), they are considered a contractor so the community member must sign our Contractor Liability Waiver and get the signed copy to the HOA Treasurer.
+Note that if the community member is being paid for HOA related work (not being done on a voluntary basis), they are considered a contractor so the community member must sign our Contractor Liability Waiver.
+Signed waivers should be placed in the HOA mailbox in the Common House mailroom.

 Who can operate the tractor or other power tools and equipment?